raccoongang/openprocurement.auctions.lease/docs/source/standard/contract.rst

 :leaseTerms:
     :ref:`LeaseTerms`

-    The options of property lease.
+    The details of how property is to be leased.

 .. _LeaseTerms: